-So when you want to assess people’s background, time is definitively deceitful but thinking of them like they are on a road trip, their Agile journey if you will, is a very productive approach.
+So when you want to assess people’s backgrounds, time is definitively deceitful, but thinking of them like they are on a road trip, their Agile journey if you will, is a very productive approach.

 Just apply those same principles, and you’ll be good to go.
 Actually, here’s a little piece of advice: ask yourself the same questions from time to time.